Skip to main content

 Overcrowding leads the violation categories in the AGCO's published decision summaries (52 cases from 2017 to 2021).
 Permitted drunkenness ranks second.
 Failure to clear signs of service ranks third.
 In practice, that means empties still sitting on tables after service should have stopped.

-The most common triggers are not obscure regulatory technicalities.
-They are overcrowding, drunkenness, and failing to clear tables.
-These are operational failures, not paperwork failures.
+The most common triggers are operational failures rather than paperwork failures: overcrowding, drunkenness, and uncleared tables.
 An inspector who walks in and sees a packed room with intoxicated patrons and tables covered in empties has three violations before checking a single document.
+The overservice cases show how that same service failure escalates when someone is hurt.

 When violations become suspensions

 Revocation is permanent.
 The 12 revocations in the data represent licensees who lost their right to serve alcohol entirely.
-In several cases, revocation followed a pattern of repeated violations, obstruction of inspectors, or violent incidents on premises.
+In several cases, revocation followed a pattern of repeated violations, financial irresponsibility, or obstruction of inspectors.

 The new enforcement reality